 Using three different real-world examples in the webinar, they showed how each model is associated with meta-data that includes how the model was built and, importantly, exactly which data that was used to build it.
 When Valohai’s system runs on the MapR Data Platform, it uses MapR snapshots to keep track of all the versions of the training data that have been used.

 In the Valohai system, the entire build process for machine learning is managed, including version control for the training data.
-Image from the [webinar].(/webinars/a-guide-to-version-control-for-machine-learning/)
+Image from the webinar.

 The webinar also includes a presentation by Ian Downard explaining how MapR snapshots work and providing a demonstration of data version control via snapshots.